imclab/ham/README.md

 Holders of a CEPT Novice License are to prefix their callsign with `PD/`, local license equivalent class would be "N".

+**It's prohibited for people that are not part of the OHM2013 organisation to transmit on the frequencies registered at slots 4-6!**

 # About

 This is a [Chirp](http://chirp.danplanet.com/projects/chirp/wiki/Home) dump of